nooqta/kodyfire/README.md

 <sub>[Video Demo](https://youtube.com/playlist?list=PLK2Evxcrq571vj0UjWtO7KnR29JkMN13L)</sub>

 The one tool that will rule them all.
-By developers for technical experts and non-technical expert.
+By developers for technical experts and non-technical experts.

 Kody is a general-purpose terminal based, low-code no-code tool that helps you generate artifacts.